CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 How to actually read what was written into the `sg.Input` will be explained later.

 ## Binding custom events
+This part is a tiny bit more advanced than the rest and can be skipped for now.

 SwiftGUI is based on `tkinter`, a builtin Python-package.
-`tkinter` offers a lot of different events you can throw: [TKinter reference](https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/event-types.html).
+`tkinter` offers a lot of events you can throw: [TKinter reference](https://anzeljg.github.io/rin2/book2/2405/docs/tkinter/event-types.html).
 You don't need to know most of these of the top of your head, but it can be useful to know what's possible sometimes.

 "Binding" events is done via the corresponding event-string, some of which are listed in the above linked tkinter-reference.